 In Windows 10/8/7, It’s a common problem for many users that when they connect their headset or an extra speaker, the system doesn’t play sound.
 Users end up struggling and assume a problem with driver or the headset even though they see the audio device listed in the Sound.

 Problem is Windows, doesn’t automatically switch to the new device and keep using the previously connected audio device which is set as default for it.
 This is where the problem.
 To switch the default audio device, you need to go to Control Panel > Sound where you should see your new device listed.
 Right click and set as default audio device and it should work.
-I have talked about in detail here
+I have talked about it in detail here.